 Discovery Park | Multi-Generational Adventure Play

 Originally zoned for commercial space, this site was ultimately designed for a community park rather than retail.
 This change required amending the previously approved Outline Development Plan.
-In order to do so, Design Concepts worked with the Parks Department and City Council to design a site that made everyone comfortable with changing the site's use.
+Design Concepts worked with the Parks Department and City Council to design a site that made everyone comfortable with changing the site's use.
 In addition to numerous Council meetings and study sessions, three public meetings were held.
 Three concepts were presented, then narrowed to one through the course of the public meetings.
 The final conceptual plan was presented and approved by the Council, and the ODP was amended.